FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 6.rst

 HYDROG
 -------

-Channel output hydrographs, floodplain cross section hydrographs, and hydraulic structure hydrographs can be viewed with the HYDROG program.
+Channel output hydrographs, floodplain cross-section hydrographs, and hydraulic structure hydrographs can be viewed with the HYDROG program.
 It displays the hydrograph for every channel element in the system.
 It will also list the average channel hydraulic data for various reaches of river.
 Gaging station hydrograph data can be plotted along with the FLO-2D predicted hydrograph by creating the optional HYDRO.DAT file in the following